kishanJCygnet/Cygnettaxtech/wp-content/plugins/email-subscribers/readme.txt

 **5.3.13 (27.04.2022)**

-* New: Support for categories for custom post type
+* New: Support for categories for custom post type[PRO]
-* New: Added preview for sequence emails
+* New: Added preview for sequence emails[PRO]

 **5.3.12 (21.04.2022)**